Edward Lloyd (tenor): Early training in choral tradition

 Edward Lloyd was born in London, into a musical family.
-His father had, by invitation, assisted as a counter-tenor on 'Show Sundays' at Worthing when choral concerts were directed by the fourteen-year-old Sims Reeves.
+His mother was Louise Lloyd, née Hopkins, of the well-known Hopkins musical family.
+His father Richard Lloyd had, by invitation, assisted as a counter-tenor on 'Show Sundays' at Worthing when choral concerts were directed by the fourteen-year-old Sims Reeves.
 Young Lloyd began singing as a chorister at Westminster Abbey, and in 1866 became a member of both Trinity College and King's College chapels in the University of Cambridge.
 In 1869 he joined the choir of St Andrew's, Wells Street (under Barnby) and was engaged for the Chapel Royal in 1869–71.
 In 1871 he sang in the St Matthew Passion at the Gloucester Festival, and came prominently to public attention.
 He never sang in the theatre, possibly because he was short of stature (Charles Santley heard him described as 'a nice, plump little gentleman.').
 In 1873 he made his first appearance at St James' Hall with the Royal Philharmonic Society.
 In the year of his retirement in 1900, he became the Gold Medallist of that Society.